 Staff Sergeant Dennis Galpin’s glider landing during Operation Ladbroke was famously perfect.
 But where was it exactly?
 And is that his glider in the well-known photo?

 There is a well-known photograph of a Horsa glider taken in Sicily after Operation Ladbroke (left) (or see it on the IWM website).
 It has appeared repeatedly in histories because it was, until now, the only available picture of a Horsa from Operation Ladbroke.
 Nobody seemed sure exactly where it had been taken.
 Although it was suspected that it was Galpin’s glider, this was far from certain.
 Now new evidence in the form of a previously undiscovered film helps prove it.
 It is indeed Galpin’s glider.
-The view in the original photo is towards the south-east.
-The raised track beyond the glider is the road to the nearby Temple of Zeus, and the distant building and ridge visible under the Horsa’s wing show where Highway 115 descends from the heights down towards the Ponte Grande bridge.

 In the newly discovered film, glider 133 (Galpin’s glider) is photographed from the other side, facing north-east towards the Ponte Grande bridge.
 The cameraman was apparently keen to show Allied tanks and vehicles streaming northwards along Highway 115 and crossing the bridge to Syracuse.
 The long south ramp of the bridge, which is still there today, can clearly be seen in the background.